smallwins/blog.begin.com/src/views/posts/2019-10-31-how-to-create-an-openjs-architect-serverless-app-with-typescript.md

 published: 'October 31, 2019'
 ---

-# How to create an OpenJS Architect serverless app with TypeScript

 ![arc25](arc25.jpg)

 In this article we’ll set up an Architect project that uses TypeScript to compile code for AWS Lambda.